photo/frontend/documentation/api/Authentication.markdown

 * <a href="https://github.com/openphoto/openphoto-php">openphoto/openphoto-php</a> - Our PHP language binding.
 * More coming soon, <a href="mailto:hello@openphoto.me">contact us</a> if you'd like to write bindings in an unlisted language.

+### Obtaining a consumer key and secret

+Since OpenPhoto is distributed the flow to obtain a consumer key and secret differs slightly from typical OAuth applications.
+Typically you would sign up for an application ID and be given a key and secret to be used with your app.
+OpenPhoto differs because the host you'll be sending requests to is arbitrary and there's no central application repository.

 ### Resources on the web

 If you're interested in learning more about OAuth then the following links are a great place to start.